Newborn Brain Society

 Membership

-Health care providers and member of the community interested in Neonatal Neurology.
-General Members have the right to vote in Newborn Brain Society elections, to hold office, and to secure fair consideration for governance appointments in the society.
-They are also invited to join all educational activities and have access to online resources.
+• For physicians interested in Neonatal Neurology.
+Members may vote in Newborn Brain Society elections, hold office, and be considered for governance appointments.
+They are also invited to join all educational activities and have full access to online resources.

 General LMIC Member